 In this subject, we demonstrate using case studies the essential strategies for controlling communicable disease, such as outbreak investigation, surveillance, control measures and prevention.
 Students also examine interactions between microorganisms, animals and humans, with a focus on transmission dynamics, susceptibility and primary disease prevention.
 Public health responses and challenges are examined using historical and recent examples, including the COVID-19 pandemic.

-In a fast-paced overview of the public health field, students explore the concepts of health and public health.
+In a fast-paced overview of the field, students explore the concepts of health and public health.
 You'll examine the history of public health management and identify key approaches to achieving positive outcomes today.
 You'll also have the opportunity to apply methods to contemporary problems.

 In this course, you learn biostatistics concepts, become familiar with statistical reasoning, and gain the ability to evaluate healthcare practice and research.
 Students are introduced to the statistical concepts of data management, confidence intervals, descriptive statistics, data presentation, sample size and power, and bivariate statistical analysis.
 You become capable of choosing the right statistical analysis tests for the research question and contributing to study design and calculations.